Do I Need a Home Inspection With New Construction?

-With a new construction home, the International Association of Certified Home Inspectors recommends you have two or three inspections on the property.
+With a new construction home, it's wise to have two or three inspections on the property.

 The first inspection is called a foundation or “pre-pour” inspection and occurs just before the foundation is poured on the home.
 This one ensures the site has been excavated and graded properly, that anchors and footing are adequately spaced and in place, and that the stage is set for a strong and long-lasting home.
 In the event the inspector finds issues on this go-around, it allows the builder to make adjustments before pouring the foundation (when there’s generally no going back).